keysim/backend_test_js/README.md

 $ npm install
 $ npm start
 ```
-After that, you can open this url :
+After that, the API will wait your requests on your localhost, port 3000 :
 ```
 > localhost:3000
 ```